 What is VO2 MAX?

-One theory was that aVO2 Max test allows you to gauge someone’s fitness and put them on a continuum of least to most fit.
-This test specifically measures the maximum amount of oxygen your body can use while exercising at your maximum capacity.
+One theory to explain what it is was that a VO2 Max test allows you to gauge someone’s fitness level and put them on a continuum of least to most fit.
+It’s commonly considered to be a gold standard to measure cardiovascular fitness in a range of endurance sports.

 VO2 max represents the maximum ability of your body to consume oxygen and is a key indicator of your potential as an endurance athlete.
 Your performance in endurance sports depends on your ability to consume oxygen at a high rate for a sustained period of time.